Catherine Cuthbertson

 Catherine Cuthbertson (c.
-1775 – June 1842) was an English-language novelist published in London in the early 19th century.
-She may also have written an unpublished 1803 play under the name "Miss Cuthbertson".
+1775 – June 1842) was an English novelist who was best known for her novel The Romance of the Pyrenees (1803), which was widely popular throughout England.
+Her novel, which was influenced by Ann Radcliffe was translated into French and German, and it went into many editions.
+Her novels closely mirrored the style of Ann Radcliffe, and she was one of the best Radcliffe imitators.

-Unknowns
+Life

 Cuthbertson's origins are not known, although it appears that she was born before 1780, was the daughter of an army officer, and had at least four siblings.
 She is thought to have died some time after her final known book appeared in 1830.
 Suppositions that she was a sister of Helen Craik have not been substantiated.
 Research in 2016 at the University of Kent revealed that "Kitty" Cuthbertson was well known in her time.
 A burial record discovered indicates that she died in Ealing in June 1842, possibly aged 67.
 This would make her date of birth about 1775.